Faraja17/aflat-grocery-list/README.md

 My son DeForestt wrote AFlat, a simple low-level programming language.
 [Please read more about AFlat here.](https://github.com/DeForestt/aflat).
 As DeForestt adds new tutorials, I complete them and occasionally use them as guidance in building my own mini projects.
 Learning AFlat has helped me to understand JavaScript and Python, so not only am I very proud of my son's accomplishment, it is very useful to me!

-I will document my latest AFlat project, a grocery list, here.
+I will document the progress of my latest AFlat project, a grocery list, here.
+So far, I have created a class and verified that it is set up properly by creating two objects and printing out the information of each.

 ## Table of contents